Efficient Generalization and Transportation: Minimax Lower Bounds

 \section{Minimax Lower Bounds}

 In Section \ref{sec:Efficiency-theory} we established local asymptotic minimax optimality of doubly robust estimators (under certain conditions).
 In this section we will examine the minimax lower bounds from a global perspective, i.e., the minimax rate over suitable model classes, more generally when parametric $\sqrt{n}$ rates are not attainable.
+The minimax rate (in terms of mean-squared-error) of a statistical functional $\theta = \theta(\MP)$ over model class $\mathcal{P}$ is defined as

-The minimax rate provides an important benchmark to compare against in constructing estimators.
-If one estimator has estimation error guarantees matching the minimax rate, then one may stop searching for estimators that can achieve smaller estimation error and conclude the estimator is optimal in terms of worst-case rates.
+where the infimum ranges over all possible estimators.
+It provides an important benchmark to compare against in constructing estimators.
+If one estimator has estimation error guarantees matching the minimax rate, then one may stop searching for estimators that can achieve a smaller estimation error and conclude the estimator is optimal in terms of worst-case rates.
 If the minimax rate is not achieved, one may study alternative estimators with smaller statistical error or study sharper bounds for the problem.
 In this section we derive the fundamental minimax lower bounds in estimating ATE in the target population under the special case $\VV=\XX$ (so the source population and target population share the same set of covariates).
 We introduce the ideas and techniques that are useful in deriving minimax rates in Appendix \ref{sec:minimax-general}.
-Then we apply these tools to show the minimax lower bound in estimating ATE in the target population.
+The minimax lower bounds for estimating the ATE in the target population, derived using these techniques, are presented in the remainder of this section.